 Eight writers.
 Eight artists.
 Two teachers.
 Five days.
 A wild Irish island.
 Making ink, pens, books and paints by hand from natural materials.
 Responding to the sea, the wind, the land and each other.
 Stories by the fire.
 Good food and company.
 Wild Twins is a unique course designed to offer all this and, who knows, perhaps more.

-This five day course is designed to offer new challenges to both writers and artists.
-We will give you permission to uncivilise your writing and art, listen to what the winds, the waves and the hedgerows have to say to you and rediscover the wild fire that lies beneath your practice.
-Whether you are an experienced writer or artist or a beginner, Wild Twins aims to help you step out of your comfort zone, into a place where wilder spirits roam.
+Following the success of our debut Wild Twins course, in May 2018, we are offering this five day course for writers and artists again next spring.
+Wild Twins will give you permission to uncivilise your writing and art, listen to what the winds, the waves and the hedgerows have to say to you and rediscover the wild fire that lies beneath your practice.
+Whether you are an experienced writer or artist or a beginner, we will help you step out of your comfort zone, into a place where wilder spirits roam.
 What will you find there – and what will you come back with?